TreyWW/MyFinances/README.md

 ## Contributing

 We love contributions!
 Whether you're fixing bugs, adding features, or improving documentation, your help is welcome.
-Take a look at the [contributing docs](https://strelix.link/myfinances-docs/contributing/) for more info.
+Take a look at the [contributing docs](https://strelix.link/myfinances-docs/contributing/) for more info. the link is not working right now because we are not in production yet.
 ### Quick Contributing Guide

 1. **Fork** this repository